At its March 24, 2020 meeting, the Irvine City Council approved a number of resolutions pertaining to the novel coronavirus, also known as COVID-19.

 City Council Resolution No. 20-28 states the following:

-The City of Irvine ratifies the proclamation of the existance of a local emergency by the Director of Emergency Services and confirming emergency orders, rules and regulations.
+The City of Irvine ratifies the proclamation of the existence of a local emergency by the Director of Emergency Services and confirming emergency orders, rules and regulations.

 City Council Resolution No. 20-29 states the following: